Invariant Probabilistic Prediction: Empirical results

-Figure \ref{fig:single_cell_test} depicts the prediction errors on test data, including LogS and SCRPS for distributional methods to evaluate the probabilistic prediction performance, and MSE for all methods to evaluate the mean prediction.
+Fig.~\ref{fig:single_cell_test} depicts measures of prediciton quality on the test data, namely, LogS and SCRPS as well as $90\%$-prediction interval coverage and length for distributional methods, and MSE for all methods to evaluate the mean prediction.
 IPP always stands as the most competitive method regardless of the loss function and model class used, as it consistently achieves the smallest prediction errors, especially the worst-case error, and also the smallest variation in the prediction errors across all test environments.
 It exhibits similar advantages even in terms of point prediction for the mean over the methods designed for mean prediction.
 Interestingly, when heteroscedastic Gaussian linear models are used, estimating IPP with the logarithmic score as the loss function outperforms the estimation with SCRPS, even when evaluated with respect to the latter score, suggesting that a more classical approach with log-likelihood as loss function fits the model better.
+For suitable penalization the coverage of the IPP $90\%$-prediction intervals is close to the nominal level, on average, and the worst case coverage over the test environments is better than that of distributional anchor regression and conformal prediction, while having similar average length as those by \citet{Ai2024}.
+The intervals by \citet{Cauchois2024} are overly wide and conservative, which is observed empirically by \citet{Ai2024}.
+We observe that the length of the prediction intervals by \citet{Ai2024} varies the strongest between test environments, whereas distributional anchor regression and the neural network variant of IPP generate more homogeneous lengths; the parametric variant of IPP has slightly more variability, but far less than weighted conformal prediction.
+The conformal prediciton intervals by \citet{Cauchois2024} all have the same length by construction.
+Further comparisons, also in terms of CRPS, are in Appendix \ref{sec:add_figures}

 A suitable penalization strength generally improves all methods.
 The penalty parameters selected for IPP in the heteroscadastic Gaussian linear version, based on the p-values in Fig.~\ref{fig:stability_pvals}, yield a stable and small error both under LogS and SCRPS, showing the usefulness of our scheme for selecting the penalty.
 The effect of penalty tuning is the weakest for distributional anchor regression, where a small but positive penalty parameter improves the test errors only slightly.